Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 Risk for Travelers

-Travelers who will be engaging in recreational activities or working around cold water face a different sort of risk.
+Travelers engaging in recreational activities or working around cold water face a different sort of risk.
 Immersion hypothermia can render a person unable to swim or keep floating in <15 minutes.
 In these cases, a personal flotation device is critical, as is knowledge about self-rescue and righting a capsized boat.

 The other medical conditions associated with cold affect mainly the skin and the extremities.
 These can be divided into nonfreezing cold injuries and freezing injuries (frostbite).